 Just because a teacher made me do this, doesn’t mean that it’s okay for me to force my students to do it.

-It’s not easy and we’ll all make mistakes along the way (like the one time I didn’t realize that one of my students was blind and I almost yelled at him for bringing his guide dog to class), but the important thing is that we learn, grow, and do better the next time.
+It’s not easy and we’ll all make mistakes along the way (like the one time I didn’t realize that one of my students was blind and I almost made a joke about him bringing his guide dog to class).
+The important thing is that we learn, grow, and do better the next time.